2010 Rhode Island gubernatorial election: Campaign

-The campaign drew nationwide attention in late October when President Barack Obama, faced with a choice between Democrat Caprio and independent Chafee (who, although he had been a Republican as a senator, had endorsed the Democratic Obama for president in 2008) chose not to make any endorsement in the race.
+The campaign drew nationwide attention in late October when President Barack Obama, a Democrat, faced with a choice between Democrat Caprio and independent Chafee (who, although he had been a Republican as a senator, had endorsed Obama for president in 2008) chose not to make any endorsement in the race.
 Caprio responded to the lack of an endorsement by his fellow Democrat by stating that the President "can take his endorsement and really shove it as far as I'm concerned."